Standards of Practice

 Recommendations: When a member recommends a client consult a colleague or health care professional, the member shall, whenever possible, provide the client with a list of more than one recommended name.

-Education and Training: I was trained in hypnotism (or “hypnotherapy”) at the Ontario Hypnosis Centre and School.
+Education and Training: I was trained in Consulting Hypnotism at the Ontario Hypnosis Centre and School.
 I am a Certified Member in good standing of the National Guild of Hypnotists and I fulfill annual continuing education requirements to keep my training current.
 The National Guild of Hypnotists is the oldest and largest hypnotism organization in the world and its certification is the most widely recognized credential for the professional practice of the hypnotic arts.
 I obtained my Honours Bachelor of Arts degree in English Rhetoric and Professional Writing at the University of Waterloo.
 I completed 3 full days of training in Gestalt-based coaching.”

 Notice: AS THE Province of Ontario HAS NOT ADOPTED EDUCATIONAL AND TRAINING STANDARDS FOR THE PRACTICE OF HYPNOTISM, THIS STATEMENT OF CREDENTIALS IS FOR INFORMATIONAL PURPOSES ONLY.
 Hypnotism is a self-regulating profession and its practitioners are not licensed by state governments.
 I am not a physician nor a licensed health care provider and may not provide a medical diagnosis nor recommend discontinuance of medically prescribed treatments.
 If a client desires a diagnosis or any other type of treatment from a different practitioner, the client may seek such services at any time.
 In the event my services are terminated by a client, the client has a right to coordinated transfer of services to another practitioner.
 A client has a right to refuse hypnotism services at any time.
 A client has a right to be free of physical, verbal or sexual abuse.
 A client has a right to know the expected duration of sessions, and may assert any right without retaliation.
 (This section should be in bold print with the first sentence in capitals.)